New

 Regulation 12 of the Provision of Services Regulation 2009 requires you to deal with complaints quickly and to make every effort to deal with them satisfactorily.

-Your firm should have a written complaints procedure and effective internal processes for resolving complaints.
+Your firm must have a written complaints procedure and effective internal processes for resolving complaints.

 You must tell clients about your firm’s procedure and about their right to complain to the Legal Ombudsman (LeO).